 In fact the lines were only rediscovered when the first commercial planes began passing overhead, so the resulting boom in charter flights seems only natural.

 However a high number of accidents and tragedies indicate safety standards have not kept up with demand.
 Flight companies use planes that are almost as old as the Lines themselves and have a history of cutting corners on maintenance and preparation.
-Sadly, the Peruvian government is inconsistent at best when it comes to enforcing controls on the industry.

 Obviously not everyone involved in flying planes over the Nazca Lines is acting irresponsibly.
 It is unlikely you'd be able to convince a pilot to knowingly risk their life by getting into an obviously faulty plane.